nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## Sorting the Tasks : `sort`
 Sorts the tasks by date or by alphabet.
 Format: `sort name`,`sort time`, `sort status`
-> Sorts tasks in either alphabetical order or by upcoming tasks. `sort time` will sort the tasks by the date that is closest to the current date. `sort status` will sort the tasks by `Ongoing` or `Completed`.
+> `sort name` sorts tasks in alphabetical order. `sort time` will sort the tasks by the date that is closest to the current date. `sort status` will sort the tasks by `Ongoing` or `Completed`.
 > To return to the unsorted list of tasks, type and enter `list`.

 Examples:<br>